 It is it important for your business to evaluate whether or not your recruiting and hiring process is discouraging applicants with disabilities or limiting the ability for potential employees with disabilities to showcase their strengths during the interview process.

-For example, a few years ago Microsoft realized that they weren’t hiring many employees with autism despite clearly having the intellect and required knowledge to excel in a position of employment at Microsoft.
+For example, a few years ago Microsoft realised that they weren’t hiring many employees with autism despite clearly having the intellect and required knowledge to excel in a position of employment at Microsoft.

 There management team eventually realized that the interview processes the business followed made it difficult for people with autism.
 To solve this problem, Microsoft developed a separate interview process entirely for candidates on the autism spectrum.